nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris invented a language that incorporates karate and roundhouse kicks.
-So next time Chuck Norris is kicking your ass, don?t be offended or hurt, he may be just trying to tell you he likes your hat.
+>Chuck Norris has the greatest Poker-Face of all time.
+He won the 1983 World Series of Poker, despite holding only a Joker, a Get out of Jail Free Monopoloy card, a 2 of clubs, 7 of spades and a green #4 card from the game UNO.
 <!-- /joke -->

-*Last update: Sun, 16 May 2021 20:23:40 GMT*
+*Last update: Sun, 16 May 2021 21:20:48 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)